 Cloud security is a software-based security tool that protects and monitors the data in your cloud resources.
 Cloud providers are constantly creating and implementing new security tools to help enterprise users better secure their data.

-Alert’s Logic Cloud Security Report found that on-premises environment users suffer more incidents that those of service provider environments.
+Alert’s Logic Cloud Security Report found that on-premises environment users suffer more incidents than those in service provider environments.

 The report further finds that…

-- On-premise environment users experience an average of 61.4 attacks while;
+- On-premise environment users experience an average of 61.4 attacks.

-- Service provider environment customers experienced an average of 27.8 attacks.
+- Service provider environment customers experience an average of 27.8 attacks.

-IoT refers to a wide variety of critical and non-critical cyber physical systems, like appliances, sensors, televisions, wifi routers, printers, and security cameras.
+IoT devices refer to a wide variety of critical and non-critical cyber-physical systems, like appliances, sensors, televisions, Wi-Fi routers, printers, and security cameras.

-IoT devices are frequently sent in a vulnerable state and offer little to no security patching.
-This poses unique security challenges for all users.
+IoT devices are frequently sent in a vulnerable state and offer little to no security patching, which poses unique security challenges for all users.

 Not convinced?
-Remember Pied Piper’s pivotal hack in season 5 of Silicon?
+Remember Pied Piper’s pivotal hack in season 5 of Silicon Valley?

-If your business has/uses products that are connected to the internet in any way, it’s important to implement defense strategies before the products are shipped or used!
-We know that’s a broad claim, but devices at risk are everywhere…
+If your business has or uses products that are connected to the Internet in any way, it’s important to implement defense strategies before the products are shipped or used!
+We know that’s a broad claim, but devices at risk are everywhere.

-Overall, Cyber security is essential to govern the conducts and manners of interacting with computer systems from suspicious behavior.
-In a world where even our kitchen appliances and cars are connected to the internet, cyber criminals have endless opportunity to cause chaos.
+Overall, cyber security is essential to govern the conduct and manners of interacting with computer systems from suspicious behavior.
+In a world where even our kitchen appliances and cars are connected to the Internet, cybercriminals have endless opportunities to cause chaos.

 As hackers continue to adapt to progressing technology, so will the IT security experts whose main focus is to keep our data secure.

-Take advantage of these 5 types of cyber security methods and protect your business from cyber attacks.
+Schedule a consultation with one of our cyber security experts to take advantage of these 5 types of cyber security methods and protect your business from cyber-attacks.